macloo/flask-db-app/database/README.md

-# How to import an export tables with phpMyAdmin
+# How to import and export tables with phpMyAdmin

 ## To import a database table (MySQL and phpMyAdmin):